The planet parade continues! 6 planets are still visible in the night sky, into the middle of February

-January and February 2025 are good months for observing the planets (except for Mercury), as Venus, Mars, Jupiter, Saturn, Uranus and Neptune are all visible in the night sky.
+January and February 2025 have been great for observing the planets (except for Mercury) so far, as Venus, Mars, Jupiter, Saturn, Uranus and Neptune have all been visible in the night sky.

 Get weekly stargazing advice by listening to our Star Diary podcast and signing up to the BBC Sky at Night Magazine e-newsletter